adeo/mozaic-design-system/src/pages/Foundations/typography/scaleAndSizes/code.md

 @include font-scale('05', 'm');
 ```

+> note : the fontscale mixin return a line-height ratio based on the font-size that is calculated

 <br>

 # Using tokens and variables :

 <hintitem>
-   If, for some reason you need another line-height, try to use an authorized magic unit value.
+   If, for some reason you are forced to use another line-height, try to use an authorized magic unit value.
 </hintitem>
 <hintitem dont="true">
    Never use other font-sizes values than the dedicated tokens